-Elements of a Good Financial System
+Elements Of A Good Financial System

 Much like tracking your giving involves a solid process with steps that protect the people involved, your financial system also needs similar protections.
 Do you have steps in place to reduce fraud, protect your volunteers, and ensure accountability?
+These internal controls include:

-- Activity logs for the bookkeeping
+- Activity logs for bookkeeping

-- Financial reports reviewed and approved regularly
+- Financial reports that are reviewed and approved regularly

 - Bank reconciliations that lock down historic transactions and close periods

-The Balance Sheet by Fund
+The Balance Sheet By Fund